CAS-CS/Lectures/RL/L13 Dynamic Programming.md

 - The key idea is to solve each subproblem only once and store the solutions, which can then be reused to solve larger problems efficiently.
 > In reinforcement learning, the Bellman equation is often used to express the optimal value function in terms of smaller subproblems.

-Consider a gridworld navigation problem where an agent moves through a grid, and at each cell, it can take one of four actions: up, down, left, or right.
-The goal is to find the optimal policy that maximizes the expected cumulative reward.
 ---
 ### Example: Gridworld
 Consider a gridworld navigation problem where an agent moves through a grid, and at each cell, it can take one of four actions: **up, down, left, or right**. *The goal is to find the optimal policy that maximizes the expected cumulative reward.*